cesarnml/99bottles/README.md

 #### 2.5 Hewing to the Plan

+> "The goal [of Shameless Green] to maximize your understanding of the problem and to unearth all available information before committing to abstractions."

+- `switch` implies that every condition checks for equality against an explicit value.
+Readers of switch statements expect condition to be fundamentally the same.

+- The goal is to quickly maximize the number of whole examples before extracting abstractions from their parts.

 #### 2.6 Exposing Responsibilities

+> "Duplication is useful when it supplies independent, specific examples of a general concept that you don't yet understand."

+> "Code longs to be as ignorant as possible."

+- 3 Wars to Make Test Pass:
+  - 1. Fake It ("Til You Make It")
+  - 2. Obvious Implementation
+  - 3. Triangulate - _"conservatively drive abstraction with tests"_ - Write multiple broken test, then fix all of them with one bit of code

+> "Developing the habit of writing just enough code to pass the tests forces you to write better tests.
+It also provides an antidote for the hubris of thinking you know that's right when you're actually wrong."

 #### 2.7 Choosing Names

+> "Knowledge that one object has about another creates a dependency.
+Dependencies tie objects together, exacerbating the cost of change.
+Your goal as a _message sender_ is to incur a limited number of dependencies, and your obligation as a _method provider_ is to inflict few."

 #### 2.8 Revealing Intentions

+> "The distinction between intention and implementation ... allows you to understand a computation first in essence and later, if necessary, in detail."

 #### 2.9 Writing Cost-Effective Tests

+> "The first step in learning the art of testing is to understand how to write tests that confirm _what_ your code does without any knowledge of _how_ your code does it."

 #### 2.10 Avoiding te Echo-Chamber

+- Clarity over DRY in test

 #### 2.11 Considering Options

+> "Tests are not the place for abstractions - they are the place for concretions.
+Abstractions belong in code."

+> "DRY is a very good idea in code, but much less useful in tests.
+When testing, the best choice is very often just to write it down."

 #### 2.12 Summary